Forgot Password in ASP.NET Core Identity

 • Send Email: The system sends an email to the user’s registered email address containing the password reset token and a link to reset the password.

-• User Resets Password: The user clicks on the link, redirecting them to a page where they can set a new password.
+• User Resets Password: The user clicks on the link, which redirects them to a page where they can set a new password.
 The page typically asks for the token (either automatically included in the URL or entered manually) and the new password.

-• Validate Token: The system validates the token to ensure it is valid and corresponds to the user.
+• Validate Token: The system validates the token to ensure it’s valid and corresponds to the user.
 This validation is crucial for security.

 • Update Password: If the token is valid, the system updates the user’s password with the new one.